Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 She often says in the campaign trail that she at least has tried to fix health care and has the scars to prove it.

-But her opponents are gearing up to undercut her message by pointing out that her failure during her husband's administration ultimately set back the movement for health care overhaul, and by arguing that she's done a little to remedy it while in the Senate.
+But her opponents are gearing up to undercut her message by pointing out that her failure during her husband's administration ultimately set back the movement for health care overhaul and by arguing that she's done a little to remedy it while in the Senate.

 It's pretty close to accurate.

-She didn't botch it.
+She did botch it.

 She hasn't done much about it since.